LeoLionly5/al-cookbook-back/README.md

 # al-cookbook-back
 # steps:

-ues docker-compose.yml to install mysql in docker server
+use docker-compose.yml to install mysql in docker server

 change the database config in the .env file